GMA Network Inc.: INQ7.net

 GMA Network Inc. partnered with the Philippine Daily Inquirer, one of Philippines' daily broadsheets to venture in an online multimedia news and information delivery company, INQ7 Interactive Inc. Its main business offers text, images, audio, video and online interactive information tools such as discussion boards, polls and searchable news archives.
 The partnership also paved the way the creation of a joint web site, the inq7.net and in recent reports, its ranks no. 11 in the most read online newspaper worldwide.
 In January 2007, GMA Network, Inc. and Philippine Daily Inquirer ended their partnership and GMA Network Inc. focused on to its owned consent site, the GMA News Online (formerly known as GMANews.TV).

 GMA News TV (Philippines)

 The domestic counterpart of GMA News TV was a Philippine news and lifestyle-oriented channel that was launched on February 28, 2011, and was aired on local UHF channel 27 and formerly VHF channel 11 through its blocktime agreement with ZOE Broadcasting Network until June 3, 2019.
 On February 21, 2021, GMA News TV stopped its broadcast operations to give way for GTV the following day.
-It was generally watched as a free-to-air news and lifestyle-oriented channel in the Philippines.
+It was failed to watch as a free-to-air news and lifestyle-oriented channel in the Philippines due to blocktime programs.